In the early 20th century, a defeated young boy dropped out of school and started working to support his family.

 Little did this boy know, he would grow up to shine as one of Lebanon’s greatest writers, poets, and intellectuals; this is the story of Said Akl.

-Said Shibl Akl was born in Zahle in 1912 to a Maronite Christian family.
+Said Shibl Akl was born in Zahle in 1912.
 As a young student, he spent his elementary and secondary years in two different Evangelical schools, but his secondary education came to an abrupt end in 1927.

 When he was 15, his father Shibl was hit by a terrible financial crisis that left him unable to sufficiently provide for his family.